ibm-cloud-docs/vpc/block_storage_vpc_key_rotation.md

 If you're using HPCS, you can also rotate master keys using [IBM Cloud TKE CLI plug-in](/docs/hs-crypto?topic=hs-crypto-rotate-master-key-cli).
 Information in this topic pertains to rotating root keys only.
 {:note}

 When you set a [rotation policy](/docs/key-protect?topic=key-protect-set-rotation-policy) for a root key, you define a rotation schedule to automatically rotate your key.
-In your KMS instance, you can set a rotation interval between 1 - 12 months.
+In your KMS instance, you can set a rotation interval in the range of 1 - 12 months.

 You can also manually rotate your keys at any time. {{site.data.keyword.keymanagementserviceshort}} and HPCS allow one rotation per hour for each root key.
 The KMS replaces the key immediately upon your request.
 Use this option when you import a new root key to the KMS instance and want to rotate the key immediately.